 RED Extramural Fund Opportunities

-UCR's Office of Research and Economic Development (RED) is pleased to announce the second call for the Extramural Funding Opportunity Preparation Award (EFOPA) program.
-The intention of the program is to enable UCR faculty to increase their competitiveness for extramural funding.
-Proposals requesting internal funding in an amount between $5,000 and $25,000 are solicited and it is anticipated that a total of approximately $600,000 will be disbursed.
-This internal competition may be continued on a semi-annual cycle based on its initial outcomes, applicants' and awardees' feedback, and funds available.
-For this initial competition, funds will need to be spent between January 1 and December 31, 2022.
+UCR's Office of Research and Economic Development (RED) is pleased to announce the first call for the Opportunities to Advance Sustainability, Innovation, and Social Inclusion �" Internal Funding Awards (OASIS-IFA).
+The intention of the program is to enable UCR faculty to initiate, continue, or expand research, scholarly, and creative activities in areas under the OASIS umbrella and increase their competitiveness for extramural funding in those areas.
+A total of $1.7M will be available for this first competition as described below.
+Faculty from all disciplines and methodological approaches from all schools, colleges, departments, and programs are encouraged to apply.
+This internal competition may be continued on an annual or biannual cycle based on its initial outcomes, applicants' and awardees' feedback, and funds availability.
+For this initial competition, funds will need to be spent between July 1 to June 30, 2023.

 TYPES OF AWARDS